Skip to main content

 • emotional

 The emotional aspect of the game is largely negative, with players expressing feelings of disappointment and heartbreak over its transition to a free-to-play model that prioritizes microtransactions over genuine engagement.
-Many fans feel a sense of loss regarding the legacy of the game, describing it as hollow and lacking the passion that once made it special, ultimately leading to feelings of being ripped off.
+Many fans feel a sense of loss regarding the game's legacy, describing it as hollow and lacking the passion that once made it extraordinary.
+Overall, the emotional investment required feels unreciprocated, leading to a sense of being ripped off.

 • “Even so, grouping with them made me feel like a kid brother tagging along.”